David A. Fredrickson Lifetime Achievement Award

 This award recognizes contributions to site preservation, public archaeology, etc. It has traditionally been announced as a surprise at the Banquet.

 Nomination Instructions: Describe the individual’s career accomplishments, personal and professional highlights, scope of influence, and other achievements.
-Please submit your nomination to President Anmarie Medin at gro.emohacsnull@eiramna.
+Please submit your nomination to President Brendon Greenaway at gro.emohacsnull@nodnerb.

 The deadline for the submission of nominations is November 15 of each year.